 Most students will complete a Masters before going on to study a PhD.
-But is it possible to study a PhD without a Masters degree?
-In other words, do you actually need a Masters to apply for a PhD?
+But can you do a PhD without a Masters?

-It is possible to begin a PhD without a Masters, though this is much more common in STEM subjects than the Arts and Humanities.
-This page will take you through the details of how to get onto a PhD programme without a Masters, and whether it could be the right option for you.
+This page will explain how you can get onto a PhD programme without a Masters, and whether this could be the right choice for you.

 How to get a PhD without a Masters

-Integrated programmes (also known as a ‘1+3’ PhD) are four years long, with one year covering the content of a Masters before moving onto a three-year PhD.
+PhDs that are four years in length may include one year of training before moving onto a three-year PhD.
+These programmes may be advertised as Integrated, 1+3 or as part of a Doctoral Training Programme (DTP).
 If you secure a position with Research Council funding, then you will be funded throughout the entirety of the programme.

 Looking for an integrated PhD programme?